Giving that Creates Meaningful Impact

 - Donate to an existing fund

-From the environment to the arts, there are a number of funds that you can support with a gift by donating online.
+From the environment to the arts, there are a number of funds that you can support.

 - Make a planned gift

 Make a planned gift in the form of a bequest, charitable annuity or remainder trust.
-Planned gifts are recognized with membership in the Greater Tacoma Community Foundation’s Legacy Society.
+Without affecting your financial security you can either specify a dollar amount, a particular asset, or a percentage of your estate.
+Planned gifts are recognized with membership in GTCF’s Legacy Society.

 Setting Up a Fund

-Starting a fund at the Community Foundation is a personalized process, during which we’ll:
+Starting a fund at GTCF is a personalized process that helps you:

 - Consider what issues and organizations matter most to you